Characters of the Yakuza series: Kazuma Kiryu

 Kazuma Kiryu (桐生 一馬, Kiryū Kazuma) is the main protagonist in the series.
 Born on June 17, 1968, he was raised during the 1970s in the Sunflower Orphanage with Akira "Nishiki" Nishikiyama, who became his best friend, the latter's sister Yuko and Yumi Sawamura who joined in 1980.
 When he was a child, his parents were killed by Shintaro Kazama, a Tojo Clan affiliate Dojima Family lieutenant, who brought him to the Sunflower orphanage which he himself financed.
 In 1986, Kazama introduced Kiryu and Nishiki in the Dojima and Kazama families respectively.
 Kazama became a father figure for Kiryu who supported him within the Dojima Family and years later when he was released from prison.
 Kiryu rose through the Tojo hierarchy and earned the nickname "the Dragon of Dojima" (堂島の龍, Dōjima no Ryū) because of the dragon tattoo on his back, but the main reason was because he gained the victory fight against Keiji Shibusawa who wanted to be called the Dragon of Dojima in Yakuza 0.
 He was planning on starting his own subsidiary group until he took the blame for the murder of his boss, Sohei Dojima, to protect his best friend, Nishiki, and was imprisoned for ten years.
-These events lead into the plot of the first game.
+These events lead into the plot of Yakuza.